S6-Babbly/.github/profile/README.md

 However, **the application was fully functional and running** in an Azure Kubernetes cluster during development.
 The deployment used Neon PostgreSQL (serverless PostgreSQL) instead of Azure Database for PostgreSQL due to cost.

 **Key Highlights:**
-- 7 independent microservices with clearly defined boundaries
+- 6 independent microservices with clearly defined boundaries
 - Event-driven architecture using Apache Kafka
 - Polyglot persistence (PostgreSQL, Cassandra)
-- API Gateway pattern with YARP
+- API Gateway pattern with YARP and integrated authentication
 - Auth0 integration for enterprise authentication
 - Container orchestration with Kubernetes
 - Full CI/CD pipeline integration ready